What makes IUCC Early Childhood Center stand out?

 We’re flexible with multiple schedules offered to meet parents’ needs.
 Experienced teachers provide a hands-on curriculum, and we’re engaging with a low-student-teacher ratio.
 Appropriate programs available for ages 18 months to 6 years old.
 Download a flyer here.

-The full-time program runs from 8 a.m. to 6 p.m.
+The full-time program runs from 7 a.m. to 6 p.m.
 A half-day program is available from 8:30 a.m. to 1:30 p.m.
-The center continues to provide breakfast, lunch and snacks.
+There are 2-, 3- and 5-day programs.
+We provide breakfast, hot lunch and snacks.
 Potty training is also available.